pablomxnl/vale-cli-plugin/Writerside/topics/starter-topic.md

 <img src="results_toolwindow.png" alt="Results in plugin window and editor annotator" border-effect="line" />

-When executing the global tools menu action, the plugin will execute the Vale CLI against the configured file types at the project level.
+When executing the global Tools Menu action or the Folder popup action, the plugin will execute the Vale CLI against the configured file types at the project or directory level respectively.
 The plugin tool window shows a summary of the number of issues per severity found.

 ### Results in problem view